AmitMenashe-il/shaked_redis/README.md

 # visit-count-app_redis

-example of a simple docker web app using redis
+example of a docker web app using redis counts entries to web page